Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Discussion

 \subsection{Support Recovery and the Need for Hyper-parameter $t$ to Converge to Zero}

 In Theorem \ref{theo: number of inner-iterations}, we assume that there is a constant $\tau > 0$, such that $t_k \ge \tau$ for all $k$.
-Such a condition prevents the hyper-parameter $t$ from converge to zero.
-Therefore, our result just applies to the warm-up stage of a homotopic approach in solving the Lasso problem.
-In this subsection, we show that under some standard conditions that have appeared in the literature, as long as we set $\tau$ to be small enough, the associated algorithm will find a solution that both has small ``prediction error'' and ``estimation error''.
+Such a condition prevents the hyper-parameter $t$ from converging to zero.
+Therefore, our result just applies to the warm-up stage of a homotopic approach to solving the Lasso problem.
+In this subsection, we show that under some standard conditions that have appeared in the literature, as long as we set $\tau$ to be small enough, the associated algorithm will find a solution with both small ``prediction error'' and small ``estimation error.''
 The mathematical meaning of ``prediction error'' is

-where $ \widetilde{\beta} = \arg\min_{\beta} \frac{1}{2n} \left\| y - X \beta \right\|_2^2 + \lambda f_t(\beta) $ for a general $t$ and $f_t(\beta)$ defined in \eqref{equ: ft}, and $ \widehat\beta = \arg\min_{\beta} \frac{1}{2n} \left\| y - X \beta \right\|_2^2 + \lambda \left\| \beta \right\|_1 $.
+where $ \widetilde{\beta} = \arg\min_{\beta} \frac{1}{2n} \left\| y - X \beta \right\|_2^2 + \lambda f^*_t(\beta) $ for a general $t$ and $f^*_t(\beta)$ defined in \eqref{equ: ft}, and $ \widehat\beta = \arg\min_{\beta} \frac{1}{2n} \left\| y - X \beta \right\|_2^2 + \lambda \left\| \beta \right\|_1 $.
 And the mathematical meaning of ``estimation error'' in our paper is

-In the remaining of this section, we will give two propositions, where we develop the conditions where we would have small prediction error and estimation error, respectively.
+In the remaining of this section, we will give two propositions, where we develop the conditions the a small prediction error and estimation error hold.